PARK HILLS MUNICIPAL COURT

 ABOUT THE COURT

 Municipal divisions of the circuit court hear violations of city or municipal ordinances.
-The Park Hills municipal judge is appointed by the Mayor, with consent of the city council, for a two year term.
+The Park Hills municipal judge is appointed by the Mayor, with the consent of the city council, for a two-year term.
 In addition to the municipal judge, the municipality may employ court clerks and other personnel to staff the court.

 A municipal court proceeding generally begins with a complaint which may be filed by a private citizen or police officer.
 The city prosecuting attorney reviews the complaint to determine if there is adequate evidence to initiate a prosecution.
 If not, no prosecution is initiated.
 If so, the city prosecuting attorney prepares a charging document which is called an "information".
 The information is then filed with the office of the Municipal Court Clerk and the act of filing the information constitutes the commencement of a case.
 The defendant must be served (either a copy of the summons is handed to the defendant - as in a traffic ticket - or the documents may be delivered by a police officer or process server).